CarolaHeinzel/Flat-Likelihood-in-the-Admixture-Model/README.md

 python3.8.3 pip install scipy==1.10.0 <br>

-and to see whether you where successful, type: import scipy print(scipy.__version__) <br>
+and to see whether you where successful, type: <br>
+import scipy <br>
+print(scipy.__version__) <br>

 Alternativly, you can use <br>